zholderman6722/cis237assignment6/README.md

 There should also be a way to create a new item to be added to the beverages database.
 This will require an additional page to implement the functionality.

 At the top of the Beverages list page there should be a filter that can be used to filter the contents of the beverages list.
-Filter fields should include Name, Pack, Min Price, Max Price, and Active.
+Filter fields should include Name, Pack, Min Price, and Max Price.
 There should be a button in the filter section to submit the filter.
 Submitting the filter will cause the application to store the filter information in the session, and then use that information to display a filtered version of the data in the database.

 It is okay to use scaffolding to create Views, however you may need to then go in and tweak Views to add more functionality to them.
 (Filter)